precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/connecting.rst

 * A Power supply (12V - 16V DC see :ref:`Power Supplies <reference/hardware/power-supplies:power supplies>`)
 * A DCC loco (If you are here to run DC, please go to todo XXX)
 * Track
-* 16 to 28AWG/1.5mm^2 Wire, preferably in 2 colors with 1/8"/6mm insulation stripped (and wire tinned if stranded)
+* 16 to 28AWG/1.5mm^2 Wire, preferably in 2 colours with 1/8"/6mm insulation stripped (and wire tinned if stranded)
 * Jeweller's flat bladed screwdriver (1.5 - 2mm blade)
 * A WiFi capable smart device like a phone or tablet to control your trains (aka a "Throttle")